 - Fact or Fantasy?
 The Collins Street Secret Tunnel: ‘There is a secret private underground tunnel running from Collins Street to Flinders Lane, west of Elizabeth Street’. .
 ‘Melbourne’s “Secret” Tunnels, 7 News, Sept 5th 2011. ‘

 - Fact or Fantasy?
 The Underground Rat Kingdom: ‘Once Elizabeth Street was flooding and I was standing in Flinders Court.
 Suddenly hundreds even thousands of rats poured out of the drains, the lane was a moving carpet of rats.
-There is hidden rat kingdom under Melbourne.
-I felt sorry for them actually their homes suddenly invaded’.
+There is vast rat kingdom under Melbourne.
+I felt sorry for them actually, their homes suddenly invaded’.
 Peter 2016.

 - Fact or Fantasy?
 ANZ tunnels.
-‘Old tellers of the ANZ Gothic bank bank say there were tunnels now sealed, under the bank used to transport valuables to to other branches.‘ ANZ staff member 2014.
+‘Old tellers of the ANZ Gothic bank say there are tunnels now sealed, under the bank used to transport valuables to other branches.‘ ANZ staff member 2014.

 - Fact or Fantasy?
-The Ancient Vault: ‘A huge old bank vault up to 150 years old, large enough to house an office, is under Emirates Arcade.’
-It used to hold large amounts of gold bullion’.
+The Ancient Vault: ‘A huge old bank vault up to 150 years old, large enough to house an office, is under Emirates Arcade.
+It stored large amounts of gold bullion’.
 Claire 2015.

 - Fact or Fantasy?
 The Myers to Collins Street Tunnel: ‘My late father being a manager in the NAB H/O Collins St in the Sixties told me about a tunnel running between Myers and the bank, for depositing cash into the vault.’

 Fact or Fantasy?
-The Myers Tunnels: ‘Around 1 September 2012, workers were smuggled into the Grocon construction site through hidden Myers tunnels to evade a CFMEU picket line.’
-The Age.
+The Myers Tunnels: ‘1st September 2012, workers were smuggled into the Grocon construction site through hidden Myers tunnels to evade a CFMEU picket line.’
+The Age 2012.

 - Fact or Fantasy?
-The Myers Tube Network: ‘Myers is riddled with a network of hidden communication tubes’.
+The Myers Tube Network: ‘Myers is riddled with a network of hidden vacuum tubes’.

 - Fact or Fantasy?
 The Underground Water Canals: ‘Water canals run underground from Lonsdale Street to the Yarra River’.